FK Bokelj: Supporters

 "Beštije" (The Beasts) is the popular name for FK Bokelj supporters group.
 Established in 1986, they are the oldest ultras group from Montenegro.
 Except FK Bokelj, they are also attending games of PVK Primorac.

 Stadium

-Bokelj's home ground is Stadion pod Vrmcem at the Rakite suburb in Kotor, near the Adriatic coast.
-Today, stadium has a capacity of about 2,000 seats on one terrace.
+Bokelj's home ground is Stadion pod Vrmcem at the Rakite suburb in Kotor, not far from the Bay of Kotor.
+Today, stadium has a capacity of about 1,000 seats on one terrace.
 Except Bokelj's matches, at the stadion pod Vrmcem every year is playing final match of Nikša Bućin Cup, competition for Third League clubs from south Montenegro.

 In addition to the main field is an auxiliary field with artificial grass that is used for competitions in the junior categories.